Updated: November 17, 2020

 WSCC has published a 5-step process that employers should follow to identify what safety measures and procedures need to be in place to reopen and run your workplace safely:

-For more information and resources to help you with the steps below, please visit the WSCC's website here.
+For more information and useful tools & checklists resources to help you with the steps below, please visit the WSCC's website here.

-To prepare your plan, follow these six steps:
+To prepare your plan, follow these five steps:

 1. Complete a Workplace Risk Assessment for your business.